kagruber2412/RIntroduction/A_Primer_on_R.md

 ---
-title: "A Primer on R (and RStudio)"
+title: "Chapter 1: A Primer on R (and RStudio)"
 author: Kathrin Gruber
 date: ''
 output: pdf_document